A Comparison of Performance Measures for Online Algorithms: Introduction

-Over the years, researchers have devised alternatives to Competitive Analysis, each designed to address one or all of its shortcomings.
-This paper is a study of several alternative measures for evaluating online algorithms that have been recently suggested in the literature.
+This paper is a study of several generally-applicable alternative measures for evaluating online algorithms that have been suggested in the literature.
 We perform this comparison in the context of a particular problem: the 2-server problem on the line with three possible request points, nick-named here the {\em baby server problem}.
-We look at two algorithms ({\sc Greedy} and {\sc Lazy Double Coverage}~\cite{CKPV91}) and four different measures: Bijective Analysis, the Max/Max Ratio, Random Order Ratio and Relative Worst Order Analysis.
-Our results include the first example of an algorithm which is optimal for a particular problem under Relative Worst Order Analysis.

-In the baby server problem, three distinct points on the line are determined in advance.
-There are two mobile servers, each of which occupies a single point on the line at any time.
-A sequence of requests arrives.
-Each request is a name of one of the three designated points on the line.
-After each request, one of the two servers must move to that location.
-The algorithm decides which server to send and the goal is to minimize the total distance traveled by the two servers.
-The \Greedy{} algorithm always sends the server that is closest to the requested point. {\sc Lazy Double Coverage} (to be defined more formally later) may move the server that is farther away if the closer server has traveled a certain amount since the farther server has last moved.
+Investigating simple $k$-server problems to shed light on new ideas has also been done in~\cite{BIK08}, for instance.